African Americans in Ghana: African-American perspectives of Ghana

-Ghana’s independence had an important impact on African-American views of Africa.
-This is because, “[for] perhaps the first time, Africa surpassed America in terms of not only what it seemed to represent symbolically, but also in terms of its objective reality.
-As a result, black Americans looked to Ghana as that new Promised Land”.
+Ghana's independence had an important impact on African-American views of Africa.
+This is because, "[for] perhaps the first time, Africa surpassed America in terms of not only what it seemed to represent symbolically, but also in terms of its objective reality.
+As a result, black Americans looked to Ghana as that new Promised Land".
 As Ghana became a free nation, it carried the hopes and dreams of people who identified with the African continent.

 Ghana served as a symbol of inspiration to people of African descent, that Africa was not the barbaric land that it was made out to be.
 It pushed Black Americans to recreate their view of post-colonial Africa and its possible futures.
 Ghana served as a place where Blacks could go to escape the racism that they experienced in the United States and the criticism they faced when they criticized the racist American society.

 Surrounded by Africans, African Americans felt that they could be reunited with long-lost relatives in their homeland.
 However, some argue that these perceptions of Africa by African Americans were detrimental to African American experiences in Ghana.
 According to Derek Catsam, "the African American image of Africa has historically been no less warped [than the White American image] but has been characterized by romanticism, fetishism, and nostalgia.
-Black Americans have often perpetuated an uncomplicated view of Africa as a vestigial homeland awaiting the return of its lost souls.
+Black Americans have often perpetuated an uncomplicated view of Africa as a vestigial homeland awaiting the return of its lost souls."

 While this view has tended to be more charitable toward Africa than the more generalized American view, it is not necessarily less problematic."
 He argues that while African-American views of Africa were more positive than the general American view, they, similar to the general American view, differed greatly from the African reality.
 This difference heavily affected African Americans' experiences in Ghana and their views of it following their migration to the country.
 Nonetheless, African-American perspectives of Ghana had a great impact on their experiences in Ghana and their interactions with Africans.

+Ghana further allowed for hope to be brought to African Americans who chose to remain in the United States.
+In his sermon on the Exodus in 1957, Martin Luther King Jr. highlighted that the way to gain equality could be achieved, as the demonstration that Ghana had given them hope.
+They also needed to, however, persevere and not give up, even when it appeared that they had gained equality.